 The new volume appears in the Volumes list.

-In the Cloud Console, go to the Volumes page.
+In the Google Cloud console, go to the Volumes page.

 Click the NFS volume for which you want to mount NFS exports.

 Click More. more_vert, and then click Mount Instructions.